Catskill909/restaurant/PROJECT_CONTEXT.md

 - ✅ Added hover effects for feature titles
 - ✅ Improved responsive design for mobile devices

+### Menu Section Responsiveness (Completed)
+- Implemented responsive grid layout for menu categories and items
+- Desktop view: 2 category columns with 2 items per row in each category
+- Mobile view (<768px): Single category column with 2 items per row
+- Optimized spacing and sizing for better visual appeal
+- Reduced padding and margins for more compact layout

 ## Technical Implementation

 ### About Section Configuration